Graduate & Professional Student On-Campus Housing

 Your Neighbors and Community

-Whether you decide to live on campus or off-campus, Cornell offers a rich and vibrant community for you to take advantage of and explore, with support for shopping, banking, transportation, fitness, international student matters, and parenting.
-Read about your community services.
+Whether you decide to live on campus or off campus, Cornell offers a rich and vibrant community for you to take advantage of and explore, with support for shopping, banking, transportation, fitness, international student matters, and parenting.
+Find out more about community services.